 The first thing to do is know the rules, which you can find on the Electoral Commission site, here for Councillors in England and here for members in Wales.
 Part 2a is specifically designed for those standing as an Independent.

-Find out more about standing as an Independent councillor in our publication, which is full of useful tips and guidance.
+Find out more about standing as an Independent councillor in our publication, Stand for what you believe, Be an Independent councillor, which is full of useful tips and guidance.
 We also have free copies of Flatpack Democracy to share.

-You may also find it useful to visit the pages of the Independent Network, Residents Association or Party near you.
+You may also find it useful to visit the pages of the Independent Network, Residents Association or Party.

 If you’d like to stand as a Green Councillor you can find out more in our new Be a Councillor – Green Party booklet.

 If you would like to hold a Be a Councillor event in your area, please do get in touch.
 We can help fund activity that promotes the Be a Councillor campaign and its aims to increase diversity within councils to ensure they are as representative as possible.

 Recently, the Chase Independents hosted a virtual Be a Councillor event where viewers heard from a number of Independent Councillors from across the country and were able to submit questions as part of a Q&A. You can watch the full webinar below.